gridpoint-com/svg_island/README.md

 notes:
 meks
 First, let’s lay some ground rules.
-At the time, the only Javascript in the project was the Phoenix.LiveView.JS library.
-Since Javascript can be difficult to maintain over time, one of the constraints we were given was to do as much as possible with built in LiveView functionality.
+GridPoint is trying to build the product with as few dependencies as possible, relying on the tools provided by Elixir, Phoenix, and the BEAM.
+At the time, the only Javascript in the project came from the Phoenix.LiveView.JS library.
+One of the constraints we were given was to do as much as possible with the built in LiveView functionality.
 So, no Javascript.

 ---